Syed Rahmanuddin, M.B.B.S.

 - Cancer Radiology

-- 2017 - Current, Assistant Research Professor of Radiology, City of Hope, Duarte, CA
+- 2017 - Current, Assistant Research Professor, Department of Diagnostic Radiology, City of Hope, Duarte, CA

 - 2015 - Current, Founder and Head of 3D Oncologic Imaging Center, City of Hope, Duarte, CA